 What problem is DEQ trying to solve?

-States have a legal obligation under the Clean Air Act to amend their administrative rules to adopt new or revised National Ambient Air Quality Standards and incorporate these standards into their State Clean Air Act Implementation Plans.
-Amendments to Oregon Administrative Rule are needed to incorporate the 1-hour NAAQS and corresponding Significant Impact Levels for nitrogen dioxide (NO2) and sulfur dioxide (SO2) into the Oregon SIP, as well as to revise the rule language for the existing Lead (Pb) standard in OAR 340-200-0020 to make it consistent with the wording of the Pb NAAQS in the Code of Federal Regulations.
+The federal Clean Air Act requires states to amend their administrative rules to adopt new or revised National Ambient Air Quality Standards and incorporate them into their state plans.
+To comply, DEQ is proposing rules that:

+Incorporate the one-hour National Ambient Air Quality Standards and corresponding interim Significant Impact Levels for nitrogen dioxide and sulfur dioxide into the Oregon State Implementation Plan.

+Revise the existing lead standard in OAR 340-200-0020 consistent with the wording of the federal lead standard in the Code of Federal Regulations.

-Incorporating these changes into the Oregon SIP will allow DEQ to submit the revised infrastructure SIP elements for these pollutants to EPA for approval.
-Once approved, DEQ will have the authority to implement the current NAAQS for NO2, SO2 and Pb in Oregon, in compliance with the Clean Air Act.
+Incorporating these changes into the Oregon State Implementation Plan will allow DEQ to submit the revised infrastructure State Implementation Plan to EPA for approval.
+Once approved, DEQ would have the authority to implement the current standards for nitrogen dioxide, sulfur dioxide and lead in Oregon, in compliance with the Clean Air Act.

 How would the proposed rule solve the problem?

-The proposed rule amendments will incorporate the primary 1-hour National Ambient Air Quality Standards and corresponding 1-hour Significant Impact Levels for nitrogen dioxide and sulfur dioxide into Oregon rule, as required by the Clean Air Act, as well as revise existing rule language for the lead ambient air quality standard for consistency with federal regulation language.
-If adopted, these proposed rule amendments will allow DEQ to submit the revised infrastructure SIP requirements to the U.S. Environmental Protection Agency for approval as revisions to the Oregon SIP.
+The proposed rule amendments would harmonize DEQ’s rules with the Clean Air Act requirements.
+If adopted, these proposed rule amendments will allow DEQ to submit the revised infrastructure requirements to the U.S. Environmental Protection Agency for approval as revisions to the Oregon State Implementation Plan.

 How will DEQ know the problem has been solved?

-Once adopted by the EQC, the proposed rule amendments will be filed with the Secretary of State and submitted to the EPA for approval as documentation of the updates made to the Oregon SIP.
-DEQ will know the problem has been solved when the updated infrastructure elements of Oregon’s SIP are approved by the EPA and published in the Federal Register.
+DEQ will know the problem has been solved when the updated infrastructure elements of Oregon’s State Implementation Plan are approved by the EPA and published in the Federal Register.

 Request for other options

-DEQ must adopt the proposed rule amendments to enable DEQ’s implementation of the NAAQS for these pollutants and to allow the EPA to approve the proposed amendments as revisions to the Oregon SIP.
-Because the proposed rule amendments are necessary to update infrastructure elements of the Oregon SIP by incorporating the revised NAAQS for NO2, SO2 and Pb in order to comply with the requirements of the Clean Air Act, DEQ has not requested input for other options.
+Because the proposed rule amendments are requirements of the Clean Air Act, DEQ has not requested input for other options.

-DEQ welcomes public comments on any aspect of this proposed rulemaking during the public comment period, but specifically requests public comment regarding the completeness of the crosswalks (Tables 4-6).
+DEQ welcomed public comments on any aspect of this proposed rulemaking during the public comment period, and specifically requested public comment regarding the completeness of the crosswalks seen in Tables 4 through 6.